ucan-wg/invocation/README.md

 The invocation envelope is a thin wrapper around a UCAN that conveys that all of the contained UCAN actions SHOULD be performed.

-All of the roles from the referenced UCANs MUST persist to the invocation per the [above table](FIXME).
+All of the roles from the referenced UCANs MUST persist to the invocation per the [roles table](#2-roles).

 The invocation wrapper MUST be signed by the same principal that issued the UCAN.